ws-garcia/VBA-CSV-interface/docs/home/rules.md

 </tr>
 <tr>
 <td style="text-align: left;"><em>Each field may or may not be enclosed in double<br> quotes (however some programs, such as Microsoft<br> Excel, do not use double quotes at all).
 If<br> fields are not enclosed with double quotes, then<br> double quotes may not appear inside the fields</em></td>
 <td style="text-align: left;">In the same way.
-The class accepts also the<br> apostrophe char for indicate fields needing to<br> be escaped.
-It's important to notice that a<br> single CSV record may have fields enclosed and<br> not enclosed by the escape char.</td>
+The class accepts also the<br> apostrophe and tilde char for indicate fields needing to<br> be escaped.
+It's important to<br> notice that a single CSV record may have fields enclosed and<br> not enclosed by the escape char.</td>
 </tr>
 <tr>
 <td style="text-align: left;"><em>Fields containing line breaks (CRLF), double<br> quotes, and commas should be enclosed in double<br> quotes</em></td>